-What Can a Handyman Do in Lynchburg, Virginia?
+What Can a Handyman Do Without a License in Lynchburg, Virginia?

 In Lynchburg (independent city in Virginia), most “handyman” work can be done without a Virginia contractor license only if each job stays under Virginia’s contractor-licensing threshold (generally $1,000 total per job including labor and materials).
 Once you take jobs at/above the threshold (or if you perform regulated trades like electrical/plumbing/HVAC beyond minor, exempt tasks), you generally need a Virginia DPOR contractor license and must also comply with local permits and Lynchburg’s business licensing (BPOL) requirements.